Who's Kissing Madeleine?

 Who's Kissing Madeleine?
 (German: Wer küßt Madeleine?) is a 1939 German comedy film directed by Victor Janson and starring Magda Schneider, Albert Matterstock and Herti Kirchner.
 The film's sets were designed by the art director Willy Schiller.
 Location shooting took place at Rangsdorf near Berlin.

 Synopsis

 A French pilot's head is filled with thoughts of his wife flirting with other men in his absence, his mind focusing on three particular candidates.
-However she is in turn suspicious that he may be having an affair.
+In turn, she is suspicious that he may be having an affair.